 • Article 2 – The public has the right to expect the best, most up-to-date and uniform instruction available; therefore, it is the duty of each member to continue to learn any new techniques or modifications in order to pass them along to those who take instructions.

-• Article 3 - Only members in good standing maintain the right to identify themselves as current USGTF members.
-Furthermore, Affiliate and Associate members must accurately identify themselves as such, in the marketing and promotion of their membership status.
+• Article 3 – Only members in good standing maintain the right to identify themselves as USGTF members.
+Furthermore, Associate Members must accurately identify themselves as such, in the marketing and promotion of their membership status.
 Any representation to the contrary will result in permanent discontinuation of membership and affiliation.

 • Article 4 – No member shall sponsor or promote any equipment which has not been personally tested and proved to be of high quality.
 Supporting commercial enterprises for monetary gain only, rather than from a sense of conviction as well, shall misrepresent the equipment to the public, thereby jeopardizing the integrity of the game and the USGTF.
 Furthermore, any equipment derived from our industry partners under a personal use program are not designed for resale to the general public so that the teaching professional can profit from this transaction.
 Failure to respect these guidelines jeopardizes all members’ use of these programs.